By Kevin Collison

 “We originally didn’t have shelters there because the projections were it would be a low rider stop,” said Donna Mandelbaum, spokeswoman of the KC Streetcar.
 “But it’s been popular with residents and its something riders have been asking for.”

 The new North Loop shelters are expected to be installed this fall.
-A contract has not been selected, but they’re being designed by Dimensional Innovations, the firm that’s done other streetcar stations.
+A contract has not been selected, but they’re being designed by HDR and fabricated by Dimensional Innovations, the firm that’s built other streetcar stations.

 Mandelbaum said the new shelters will be similar to those at 12th and Main.